 - Analyze what the appropriate rates for motor vehicle receipts, licenses, permits, and fees should be, given that many have been static for years, adjust them accordingly, and tie them to inflation

 - Increase the gasoline tax (flat for 15 years) by 2 cents per year for 7 years, returning it to the purchasing level it had in the mid-1990s

-- Increase the sales tax by half a percentage point and devote it to the STF, resulting in a full 1% going to transportation, or alternatively, retain the incremental increase in the General Fund and move all vehicle-related sales tax to the STF
+- Increase the sales tax by half a percentage point and devote it to the STF, resulting in a full 1% going to transportation, or alternatively, retain the incremental increase in the General Fund and move all vehicle-related sales tax

 - Authorize and implement congestion-mitigation all-electronic tolling

 - Unlock transportation real estate value through value capture and right-of-way leases

 In January 2011, the Governor's Transition Team made the following recommendations:

 - Develop dedicated state programs funded through specific revenue mechanisms to mitigate Connecticut's reliance on federal funding.

 - Add 3Ps and other alternative delivery methods such as Design-Build and CMGC to the state's tool box.